Granger Causality using Neural Networks: Decoupling Lags and Time Series Components

+where $\psi$ $\sim$ $N(0,\sigma^2_{\psi})$, $\sigma^2_{\psi}$ is a very small number close to zero.
+To decide whether time series $j$ does not Granger-cause time series $i$, we observe at the magnitude of $v^i_{\mu_{j}}$ if it is close to zero.
+Similarly the weights in array $t^d$ can be used to select the lags. $\lambda$ and $\gamma$ are the tune-able parameter and controls the sparsity, $KL(||)$ corresponds to KL divergence.
+Adding $KL(||)$ is helpful as it helps in thresholding the weights for GC.

+This procedure decouples the neural network model and Granger causality and provides better scaling regarding the number of parameters that need to estimated to infer GC connections.
 Finally, our approach allows us to capture the importance of each lag, and it is model agnostic.
 Hence, we can apply this to recurrent neural network (RNN) blocks that have not been possible before due to shared weights across different time steps.
-Furthermore, our proposed framework can estimate any dependence structure and build in prior knowledge by imposing structure in $v^i$'s or $q_i$'s without the necessity to tailor GC estimates to particular models.
+Furthermore, our proposed framework can estimate any dependence structure and build in prior knowledge by imposing structure in $v^d$'s or $t_d$'s without the necessity to tailor GC estimates to particular models.
+We show this by extending the approach to transformer models which has not been explored yet in literature.